sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-02-azure-search.md

     + **Searchable** For searching on these fields.
 In a parallel with the SQL language, this is the `HAVING clause`

     + **Analyzer:** For dictionary matching.
 The Analyzer takes the terms a user enters and works to find the best matching terms in the Index.
 Azure Search includes analyzers that are used in technologies like Bing and Office that have deep understanding of 56 languages.
 For the full list, click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/language-support).
-It is a good idea to add analyzer for the **searchchable** fields, for a better user experience
+It is a good idea to add analyzer for the **searchable** fields, for a better user experience

     + **Suggester:** For suggestions while the user is typing.
 It is a good idea to add suggester for string **filterable** fields, for a better user experience

-As you can see, not all fields should be retrievable or filterable and son on.
+As you can see, not all fields should be retrievable or filterable and so on.
 We are setting all fields as retrievable so you can analyze what they mean, at the end of this lab.
 Also, every single click on those checkboxes represent more processing (and time) required to ingest data.
 And before any best practice, there are the business rules.

-Set your configuration like the image below, click the blue **Next: Create an indexer** button.
+1. Set your configuration like the image below, click the blue **Next: Create an indexer** button.
 A validation will be made.

 ![Index Configuration](../resources/images/lab-azure-search/index-settings.png)

->Note!
-Using the portal you can't map the source fields more than once (i.e. to change you have to start over).
+> **Note** Using the Azure portal you can't map the source fields more than once (i.e. to change you have to start over).
 In the next labs, you will create the index and the indexer using API calls, and that **does** allow you to do it.
 It is also important to realize that you only have the file's metadata to work with.
 In the next labs you will use Cognitive Search to create metadata from your data, and, as a result, your index will be completely different.

-+ Name your indexer as `myportalindexer` and set the schedule as **once**.
+1. Name your indexer as `myportalindexer`.
 The indexer is the job that connects the data source, the index and the schedule.

+1. Set the schedule as **once**.

-+ Click the **Advanced Options** link and:
+1. Click the **Advanced Options** link and:

-  + Set **Max failed items** to `-1`, we don't want the indexer to stop processing a document even when any cognitive skill has an error
+1. Set **Max failed items** to `-1`, we don't want the indexer to stop processing a document even when any cognitive skill has an error

-  + Set **Max failed items per batch** to `-1`, we don't want the indexer batch job to stop at any reason
+1. Set **Max failed items per batch** to `-1`, we don't want the indexer batch job to stop at any reason

-  + Set **Data to extract** to `Content and metadata`, since we are using both as you can see above
+1. Set **Data to extract** to `Content and metadata`, since we are using both as you can see above

-  + Set **Parsing mode** to Default, we have both text and image skills
+1. Set **Parsing mode** to Default, we have both text and image skills

-+ Click the blue **Submit** button, and you will be redirected to the overview tab, where now you can see 1 index, 1 indexer and 1 data source (you may have to refresh your page).
+1. Click the blue **Submit** button, and you will be redirected to the overview tab, where now you can see 1 index, 1 indexer and 1 data source (you may have to refresh your page).

-+ Click on the Indexes, Indexers, Data sources, and Skillsets tabs to see the objects you just created using the portal.
+1. Click on the Indexes, Indexers, Data sources, and Skillsets tabs to see the objects you just created using the portal.
 In the next lab, you will learn how to create them with REST API calls

-+ Click the **Indexers** link and check the status of your indexer.
+1. Click the **Indexers** link and check the status of your indexer.
 It should be **In progress**.
 Wait until you get the **Warning** status, it is expected to have some warnings.
 Please notice that:

-  + You may need to click the `Refresh` link in the top of the **Overview** tab
+  - You may need to click the `Refresh` link in the top of the **Overview** tab
-  + If you got any error, review the lab steps
+  - If received an error, review and validate your followed the lab steps correctly
-  + If your indexer has a status showing that is not running or have never ran before, click on the indexer and run it manually.
+  - If your indexer has a status showing that is not running or have never ran before, click on the indexer and run it manually click clicking **Run**

 ![Overview tab](../resources/images/lab-azure-search/redirect.png)

-### Step 2 - Check Indexer Execution Status
+### Step 3 - Check Indexer Execution Status

 1. To monitor data import, click on the **Indexers** link (it is in the middle of the page and you can also see it in the middle of the image above).

+> **Note** If it is taking a long time for your indexer to index your content, check that you created Azure Search and the Storage Account resources in the same region.

 1. You should see the newly created indexer in the list, with status indicating "in progress" , "Failed", or "Warning".
 If not, click the refresh button in the top-middle of the overview tab.
-The final expected status is "Warning", along with the number of documents indexed, "21/21" is the correct number.
+The final expected status is "Warning", along with the number of documents indexed, "23/23" is the correct number.
 Warnings are caused by extra long words and big texts.
 The indexer knows how to deal with them, but warns you.

 1. Click on the refresh button, top middle of the page, until the execution is over.
 The "Warning" status is expected, click on the Indexer name to see the summary.
 In this page you will see all the executions this Indexer may have and its details, duration and so on.

-1. Click on the "Execution Details" to see the warning messages, you should find problems related to data truncation and unsupported content type.
+1. Click on the "Execution Details" row to see the warning messages, you should find problems related to missing values and truncated text.
 The first message is caused by long texts and the second is very clear on what is going on.
 Both problems will be addressed in the Cognitive Search labs, helping you to understand the value of this capability.

 1. Let's check what else you can do in the Indexer page.
 Click on the "Edit" link.
 As you can see, also in the image below, there are some interesting options here.

 + You can change the target Index
 + You can schedule your Indexer again
 + You can check "Advanced Options".
 Click this option to see:
   + Base-64 Encode Keys.
-This is the algorithm used encrypt the data of your index key.
+This is the algorithm used encode the data of your index key.
 It is the default option of the Index creation and this encryption avoids a typical problem of the metadata_storage_path, our recommended field for the documents key, as mentioned in the previous step.
 The storage path will have characters like "/" that are not allowed in a key.
 That's a **paradox**, we "have to use" metadata_storage_path but typically it has invalid characters.
 The Base-64 encryption fixes this problem.
 It also means that the data within the Azure Search Index is protected and your app needs to decrypt it to read in "human format".
   + You will also see options for max errors per execution, items per execution, execution size and so on.
   + Note that you can change the "Data to extract" and the "Parsing mode" options.

     ![Indexer tab](../resources/images/lab-azure-search/indexer-advanced.png)

-### Step 3 - Query the Azure Search Index
+### Step 4 - Query the Azure Search Index

 Azure Search implements two Lucene-based query languages: [Simple Query Parser](https://lucene.apache.org/core/4_7_0/queryparser/org/apache/lucene/queryparser/simple/SimpleQueryParser.html) and the [Lucene Query Parser](https://lucene.apache.org/core/4_10_2/queryparser/org/apache/lucene/queryparser/classic/package-summary.html).
 In Azure Search, the simple query syntax excludes the fuzzy/slop options.